peteroupc/peteroupc.github.io/bernsupp.md

 - `double`: Whether to double the degree with each additional level (`True`, the default) or to increase that degree by 1 with each level (`False`).
 - `kind`: a string specifying the approximation scheme, such as "c2" (see code for `buildParam`).
 - `lip`: A manually determined parameter that depends on the 'kind', in case the parameter can't be found automatically.
 - `levels`: Number of polynomial levels to generate.
-The first level will be the polynomial of degree 2 for the kinds "c1" or "sikkema", and degree 1 otherwise.
+The first level will be the polynomial of degree 2 for the kinds "c1", "c0", or "sikkema", and degree 1 otherwise.
 Default is 9.
-- `ratio`: Ratio in which to tighten the generated polynomials against `func`.
-Must be 1 or less.

 The method prints out text describing the approximation scheme, which can then be used in either of the [**general factory function algorithms**](https://peteroupc.github.io/bernoulli.html#General_Factory_Functions) to simulate _f_(_&lambda;_) given a black-box way to sample the probability _&lambda;_.
 It refers to the functions **fbelow**, **fabove**, and **fbound**, which have the meanings given in those algorithms.